 That’s why sportsbooks hate it when a heavy favorite wins—they lose a lot of money.
 UFC and MMA betting odds aren’t based on gut feelings or wild guesses.

 Instead, statisticians and mathematicians carefully calculate the odds you see on sportsbooks.
-For live matches,
+For live matches, MMA live betting explained shows how odds change in real-time based on what happens in the fight.

 For future bets, like predicting the next UFC champion, oddsmakers consider past performances, injuries, stats, and even fighters’ strengths and weaknesses.
 It’s a mix of data, algorithms, and some very smart calculations.